hablapps/AllRoadsLeadToKdb/AllRoadsLeadToPyKX.md

-# All Roads Lead to Kdb: a PyKX tale
+# All Roads Lead to Kdb: A Python to Production tale

 Introducing Emma Monad, the main character of our story and CTO of Mad Flow, a large and fictional company dedicated to improving the quality of life in Madrid.
 Emma was facing the real-world challenge of tackling the issue of heavy traffic in the city.
-However, she found herself grappling with an unfortunate hurdle —an outdated and inflexible legacy data infrastructure within Mad Flow.
+However, she found herself grappling with an outdated, ad-hoc constructed, somewhat inflexible, though open data and analytics Mad Flow infrastructure stack.
+It was a code base that incorporated various modules developed over time, by in-house data science, engineering and developer teams with the help of occasional interns from the nearby university.
+The application was predominantly built in Python, the most popular programming language of data science over the last decade.

-This rigid and sluggish platform was hindering the practical analysis of traffic data, making it difficult to derive meaningful insights and develop effective solutions.
-Emma had to navigate this obstacle to unlock the true potential of Mad Flow and fulfill its mission of transforming Madrid into a more livable and efficient city.
+However, there were problems with the infrastructure.
+While open and customizable, it suffered with chaotic organization and frequent performance issues, meaning it was slow and unwieldy when incorporating new traffic data-sets or building new insights quickly.
+This combined to hinder their ability to define and progress effective transport solutions for the city.
+Emma wanted to take the greatness of the Mad Flow code base, unlock its true potential, and help fulfil its and their mission of transforming Madrid into a morepleasant, efficient and environmentally friendly city.

-Emma had heard about the advantages of q/Kdb+ by KX: an extremely fast and flexible platform.
-Nevertheless, she had serious concerns about taking the leap.
-Firstly, she was aware that Q had a reputation for having a steep learning curve.
-Secondly, Mad Flow was heavily reliant on the Python environment, making it impractical to migrate the entire existing codebase.
-After several months of internal struggles, she came across PyKX, an open-source library that was designed to facilitate the integration between Q and Python.
-Having this option was crucial in making the decision to adopt q/kdb+.
-As time proved, PyKX became indispensable in guiding the team through every stage of the migration process.
+Emma thus wanted more agile data management and effective production-ready analytics easily deployed.
+She had heard, via some occasional consultants to her organization, about a popular and seemingly blindingly fast time-series database and analytics platform called kdb.
+Nevertheless, that was not for her she felt.
+Her team’s comfort was in Python, the language that Mad Flow was predominantly written in, and it was simply impractical to build in anything else, so Python it was.
+However, at a local PyData Meetup Emma attended, a data scientist acquaintance told her over drinks about PyKX, an open-source library allowing Python to remain the guiding language, but harnessing the power of kdb at runtime.
+She decided to give it a try, and as time proved, PyKX just worked, and was indispensable in guiding the team from taking a predominantly ad-hoc research data and analytics codebase into a production powerhouse.

-The rest of this story tells you why.
+The rest of this story tells you how and why.

-## Chapter 1: Any Q Programmer in the Room?
+## Chapter 1: I just want to stay in Python

-Setting up the kdb+ platform and ingesting the traffic data required several weeks.
-Emma wished this process could have taken forever, as she was apprehensive about the moment of starting.
-However, there she was, with a skilled Python team that had no prior experience in writing even a simple "Hello World" in Q (which, by the way, is `0N!"Hello World!"`), and a Python REPL waiting for instructions.
-She tried to conceal her fear, and she typed the very first line of PyKX code in the Python shell:
+Setting up kdb to ingest and visualize the traffic data, Emma feared, might require several weeks.
+Somewhat apprehensively, Emma wished this process could take forever and set expectations with her team accordingly.
+However, she surprised everyone by quickly invoking a simple "Hello World" in the vector-based functional q language which underpins kdb (which, by the way, is `0N!"Hello World!"`), and get the environment accessed from a Python REPL waiting for instructions.
+She typed the very first line of PyKX code in the Python shell:

 ```python
 >>> import pykx as kx
 ```

 A sense of calm washed over her as she saw that everything was going well.
+The hello world was very quickly achieved.

-Madrid has many traffic devices scattered throughout the city, so the first task was to retrieve their information from the new platform.
+Madrid has many traffic devices scattered throughout the city, so her first task was to retrieve their information from the new platform.
 According to the documentation, this information was stored in the `tdevice` q table.
 She could also see the instruction that created the table from a _CSV_ file:

 ```q
 tdevice:("SII**FFFF";enlist";")0:`$":pmed_location_04-2023.csv"
 ```

-"What the hell?" she thought, and she decided to return to the Python shell where she felt safe once again.
+"What the hell?" she thought, and she decided to return to the familiar Python shell.

-As mentioned in the PyKX user guide, `kx.q` was all she needed to execute commands against the unfamiliar _q_ world.
-With little confidence, she decided to do the obvious:
+But it was actually pretty simple.
+As the PyKX user guide made clear, `kx.q` was all she needed to execute commands, so she decided to try the obvious:

 ```python
 >>> tdevice = kx.q('tdevice')
 ```

-To her surprise, a collection of familiar data appeared on the screen:
+To her surprise and delight, a collection of familiar data appeared on the screen:

 ```q
 pykx.Table(pykx.q('
 elem_type district id    cod_dis name                                     ..